Clark Paulsen, Division Chief

 Commercial Air Travel

-Airline reservations must be requested through the on-line booking system Concur via the department travel agency, CalTravelStore.
-Concur, which features an electronically routed approval system.
+Airline reservations must be purchased using the on-line booking system Concur, or directly with the state travel agency, CalTravelStore.
+Concur features an on-line electronically routed approval system.

 The use of Concur is restricted to Caltrans employees who must travel on state business.
 Using the reservation system for personal travel is prohibited.